aurelia/aurelia/docs/user-docs/advanced-scenarios/write-custom-plugin.md

 * **bootstrap-v5**

-Our Bootstrap 5 components will define in this package. `bootstrap-v5` depends `bootstrap-v5-core` packages.
+Our Bootstrap 5 components will define in this package. `bootstrap-v5` depends on `bootstrap-v5-core` packages.

 * **demo**